bioexcel/bioexcel-exascale-co-design-benchmarks/CP2K/whole-application-benchmark/README.md

 The benchmark can be run directly with a regular production build of CP2K as follows:

-mpirun -n 24 cp2k.popt -in force-opt-qmmm.in
+`mpirun -n 24 cp2k.popt -in force-opt-qmmm.in`

 Or, to redirect output from stdout to file for future reference:

-mpirun -n 24 cp2k.popt -in force-opt-qmmm.in > force-opt-qmmm.out
+`mpirun -n 24 cp2k.popt -in force-opt-qmmm.in > force-opt-qmmm.log`

 The number of MPI ranks (24 in the above example) should be adjusted to be equal to the number of available cores.